siqirua/tp/docs/UserGuide.md

 who are comfortable using the Command Line Interface (CLI) and terminal.
 We also assume that the professors are already familiar with module structures, such as the graded components and their weightages and the number of students and tutorial groups.

-Here’s an overview of how Modulight can help you to streamline your module management process:
+Here’s an overview of how ModuLight can help you to streamline your module management process:
 * Store and edit information about your students and various assessments.
 * Calculate statistics on cohort performance for assessments and autograde based on customised parameters.
 * Track qualitative information about your students and assessments using tags and comments.

 Furthermore, we believe that module management should be **efficient**.
-Therefore, Modulight is **optimized for use via a Command Line Interface** while still having the benefits of a Graphical User Interface (GUI).
+Therefore, ModuLight is **optimized for use via a Command Line Interface** while still having the benefits of a Graphical User Interface (GUI).
 For those proficient in typing, ModuLight can get your student grading tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------